ericu/CellCulTuring/README.md

    I haven't counted them, but it uses all 32 bits in various combinations, and there's not a lot of storage space wasted.
 I believe it's safe to say that there are millions of valid states.
 For example, the motion of the ball is described by 8 bits, to capture the 30 angles at which it can travel and the state involved in animating that motion.
 And that ball can be traveling through regions of the board that hold other state, so the ball color needs to include those bits as it travels through them.

+* How is this different from running a million copies of a video game and
 * So you read and write the state right from the canvas?

   No, that doesn't work.
-If you write a value to the HTML5 canvas and read it back, you're not guaranteed to get the same value back.
+If you write a value to the HTML5 canvas and read it back, you're [not guaranteed to get the same value back](https://stackoverflow.com/questions/23497925/how-can-i-stop-the-alpha-premultiplication-with-canvas-imagedata/23501676#23501676).
 In my experience, there's often a bit of rounding going on, which isn't a bit deal for graphics, but kills you if your colors are sets of bitflags.
 I use an offscreen [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) and blit it to the canvas once per frame.

 * How does the ball travel at angles other than 45°?